laithrasheed/Data-Science-Projects/README.md

 ### [Computer Vision with Tiny_VIRAT](https://github.com/laithrasheed/Data-Science-Projects/tree/main/Computer%20Vision%20with%20Tiny-VIRAT)

+#### Goals

+- To gain hands on experience and knowledge in the computer vision field.
+- To understand data preparation and EDA for video data.

 #### Problem Statement

 We are a Surveillance and CCTV company.
 We have a standard CCTV system, and we want to upgrade it into smart CCTVs.
 We want a solution that enables our cameras to detect human patterns, count objects, provide analysis within a 24-hour cooldown, and correctly detect the proper alert action for the system.